Fred's ImageMagick Scripts

 -s size ...
 SIZE is the desired output image size in kilobytes.
 Values are floats>0.
 The default=200

 -t toler ...
-TOLER is allowed size of the result greater than the desire size expressed as a percent of the desired size.
+TOLER is allowed size of the result within than the desire size expressed as a percent of the desired size.
 Values are floats>=0.
-The default=1.
-Processing will iterate until the resulting image size is less than the desired size plus the tolerance.
-If the tolerance is 0, then iteration continues until the output size is actually less the desired size, but this may take many iterations and thus longer processing times.
-From limited experience, the first pass will usually be within 10% of the desired size and the second pass will usually be within 1%.
+The default=10.
+Processing will iterate until the resulting image size is within the tolerance.
+If the tolerance is too low, then iterations will stop when it reaches a value of maxiter.
+The default=10 (10%).
+If both toler and maxiter are too small, then iteration could continue indefinitely, since the algorithm may not be able to get as close as desired.

 CAVEAT: No guarantee that this script will work on all platforms, nor that trapping of inconsistent parameters is complete and foolproof.
 Use At Your Own Risk.